-The UALR Middle Eastern Studies Program invites UALR students to apply for Middle Eastern Studies grants to support their activities and scholarship in the area of Middle Eastern Studies.
-Grants typically will not exceed $2500 and funding generally ranges from $500-$2000.
-Grants will be reviewed on a competitive basis by the Middle Eastern Studies Committee.
+The Middle Eastern Studies (MEST) Program invites UA Little Rock students to apply for Middle Eastern Studies grants to support their activities and scholarship related to the Middle East.
+Grants generally range from $500-$2000, and typically will not exceed $2500.
+Grants will be reviewed on a competitive basis by the MEST Committee.

-Examples of what the grant can be used for include, but are not limited to: participation in an archaeological expedition in a Middle Eastern country; historical research in archives in the US or abroad; participation in a biological or geological field project in the Middle East; conducting a cultural anthropological project in a Middle Eastern culture; working with an NGO to improve social, economic, or ecological conditions in the Middle East; a summer language study program of Arabic or another Middle Eastern language either abroad or in the United States.
+Examples of what the grant can be used for include, but are not limited to: participation in an archaeological expedition in a Middle Eastern country; historical research in archives in the US or abroad; participation in a biological or geological field project in the Middle East; conducting a cultural anthropological project in a Middle Eastern culture in the US or abroad; working with an NGO to improve social, economic, or ecological conditions in the Middle East; a language study program of any Middle Eastern language either abroad or in the US.

 Past grants included funding for:

 - Studying Regional Languages (for example Arabic Jordan, Egypt, or Oman, studying Turkish in Turkey)

 - Anthropological work and language study in the UAE

 - International business school in Dubai